kanekiiken/voyager/README.md

 # voyager
 Travel Recommendation System
-This is edited by praveen
+This is edited by Prathmesh